Concussion Prevention Strategies

 How can concussions be prevented?

 Unfortunately, concussions are not a completely preventable injury.
 However, concussion prevention can be done by educating those involved with sports, teaching proper sports techniques, and implementing the most current recommendations.
 Through education people may be better able to recognize the signs and symptoms involved with a concussion.
 Through early recognition and the use of concussion baseline testing, more serious injuries may be prevented which can be the result of returning to play too soon.
-Some recent studies have shown that rule changes and limiting contact in practice may result in fewer head impacts (Kerr, 2015).
+Some recent studies have shown that rule changes and limiting contact in practice may result in fewer head impacts (Kerr, 2015; Eliason, 2023).

 Where do I find recommendations?

-What is baseline testing?
+What is a baseline assessment?

 Request an appointment for baseline testing for your child